The Orange County Chapter of The California Native Plant Society provides speakers on the topic of native plants.

 Annual Home Garden Tour: During this one-day annual event native plant experts open up their home gardens for the public to enjoy.
 You may be able to help by hosting a garden, helping with ticket sales, check-ins, some garden work, etc. To volunteer or get more information send a note to the Committee Chair, Sarah Jayne, at gardentour [AT] occnps [DOT] org.

 The Orange County CNPS chapter established the Charlie O’Neill Grant in 1993 to honor the late Charlie O’Neill, OC-CNPS President from 1990-1992 and a highly inspirational member of the chapter.
 This grant is awarded to graduate students for field research related to southern California native plants.

-Applicants should submit a brief cover letter and proposal to firstname.lastname@example.org for review.
-The proposal should be 3-5 pages in length include the following sections: Abstract (or Project Summary), Introduction, Goals and Objectives, Methods, Budget (total requested and otherwise funded cost estimate), and how the project will benefit native plant conservation.
+Applicants should submit a cover letter and proposal to grants [AT] occnps [DOT] org for review.
+The proposal should be 3-5 pages in length include the following sections: Abstract (or Project Summary), Introduction, Goals and Objectives, Methods, and Budget (total requested and otherwise funded cost estimate).

 Review Process and Selection Criteria

 Applications must be submitted by Friday December 16th in order to be considered for funding.
 Proposals will be reviewed by committee and applicants will be notified as to whether they have been selected for funding by January 30th.